Using Material-UI to Improve Autocomplete Fields with Email Verification

 Command Description

-import React, { useState } from 'react'; Imports the React library and the useState hook for state management in a functional component.
+import {useState} from'react', React; Imports the useState hook for state management in a functional component together with the React framework.

-import Chip from '@mui/material/Chip'; Imports the Chip component from Material-UI for displaying email tags.
+import Chip from '@mui/material/Chip'; Imports Material-UI's Chip component, which is used to show email tags.

-import TextField from '@mui/material/TextField'; Imports the TextField component from Material-UI for user input.
+import TextField from '@mui/material/TextField'; Brings in the TextField component for user input from Material-UI.

-import Stack from '@mui/material/Stack'; Imports the Stack component from Material-UI for flexible and easy layout management.
+import Stack from '@mui/material/Stack'; Imports Material-UI's Stack component to enable simple and adaptable layout management.

-const emailRegex = ...; Defines a regular expression for validating email addresses.
+const emailRegex = ...; Specifies a regular expression that can be used to verify email addresses.

-const bodyParser = require('body-parser'); Imports the body-parser middleware to parse the body of incoming requests.
+const bodyParser = require('body-parser'); To parse the body of incoming requests, import the body-parser middleware.

-app.use(bodyParser.json()); Tells the Express app to use the body-parser middleware for parsing JSON bodies.
+app.use(bodyParser.json()); Instructs the Express app to parse JSON bodies using the body-parser middleware.

-app.post('/validate-emails', ...); Defines a route that handles POST requests to validate emails on the server-side.
+app.post('/validate-emails', ...); Defines a route that responds to POST requests in order to do server-side email validation.

 import Chip from '@mui/material/Chip';